woox99/Django-Deployment-Tutorial/README.md

 Follow these steps to trouble shoot the issue:

 * When navigating to the IPv4 address in the browser, are you getting a Bad Gateway error?
    * This typically means an issue with the server.
-You mostly likely made a small mistake in the configuration files, or skipped a step somewhere along the way.
+You most likely made a small mistake in the configuration files, or skipped a step somewhere along the way.
    * Your best bet is to terminate your instance and start completely over from scratch.
 Don't worry because it just means more practice for you and its far faster the second time.

 * When navigating to the IPv4 address in the browser, are you getting a Django error message?